alexerlandsson/search-filter.js/README.md

 When you're done, minify the file if you want to use the minified version in production.

+2. **Add the javascript to your html**

-2. Add search-filter.min.js or search-filter.js to your html file depending on which one you want to use.
+Add search-filter.min.js or search-filter.js to your html file depending on which one you want to use.
 I suggest you to use the minified version.

 ```html
 <script src="search-filter.min.js"></script>